 Besides, what can be more minimalist than owning an iPad mini that inherits all the features of an actual iPad?

 Display: 7.9 inch Retina display| Resolution: 2048×1536 (326ppi) | Storage: 64 GB| CPU: A12 Bionic chip with Neural Engine | Battery life: Up to 10 hours | Ports: USB | Audio: Stereo speakers | Camera: 8MP back camera, 7MP FaceTime HD front camera

 - Typing on 7.9” screen might be difficult

 3. Samsung Galaxy Tab S3

-If our previous choice put you off because of a smaller screen size, have a look at Samsung Galaxy Tab S3.
+If our previous choice puts you off because of the smaller screen size, have a look at Samsung Galaxy Tab S3.
 It offers a slightly bigger screen, almost the size of a comic floppy.

 Apps like Crunchyroll also run quite smoothly on this tablet and you can browse through their catalog of manga without having to bear the distorted resolutions.

 The best part about the Samsung Galaxy Tab S3 is that you can continue reading volumes and volumes of comics, but the battery won’t run out.